The Medical Minute: The heightened risk of child abuse during the COVID-19 pandemic

 Long-term risks and ways to help

 When abuse is caught early and intervention provided, a child has a lower risk for long-term developmental problems.
-Penn State Children’s Hospital has various programs for maltreated children and their families, including the TLC (Transforming the Lives of Children) Clinic that provides medical treatment for children in out-of-home placement and mental health services for children who’ve suffered the effects of trauma and abuse.
+Penn State Health Children’s Hospital has various programs for maltreated children and their families, including the TLC (Transforming the Lives of Children) Clinic that provides medical treatment for children in out-of-home placement and mental health services for children who’ve suffered the effects of trauma and abuse.

 “Our treatment programs have been shown to be quite effective,” said Brian Allen, director of mental health services at the Penn State Center for the Protection of Children, based at the Children’s Hospital.
 But he cautions that treatment becomes more challenging even for the most resilient children when the abuse continues without any relief.